 .
 They are not solid enough to protect products from rats and insects.

-2. bags and sacks require good rooms or store for safe-keeping.
+2. bags and sacks require good rooms or stores for safe-keeping.

 don’t forget to use the comment box and leave a message or suggestion and we will get back to you within seconds.